 Music in Years 9 and 10 is practical and creative, with students being given every opportunity to perform, compose and listen to music.

 In particular, students will:

-- Study facets of performance and perform regularly before an audience as a soloist and - Compose music and write songs, with a particular focus on the construction of melody, the use of specific compositional techniques, and the use of chords and harmony - Create music through improvisation - Critique live performances - Use computer software to compose and notate music - Listen to and analyse music - Pursue an individual and self-directed music project, the topic of which is negotiated with the teacher.
+- Study facets of performance and perform regularly before an audience as a soloist and as a member of an ensemble - Compose music and write songs, with a particular focus on the construction of melody, the use of specific compositional techniques, and the use of chords and harmony - Create music through improvisation - Critique live performances - Use computer software to compose and notate music - Listen to and analyse music - Pursue an individual and self-directed music project, the topic of which is negotiated with the teacher.

 Students will be encouraged to play and compose music in styles of interest to them.
-However, it should be noted that students will be expected to work within a variety of musical styles.
+However, students will be expected to work within a variety of musical styles.

-Students in both Year 9 and 10 will have opportunity to perform in a twilight concert with Year 10 students required to perform at a special concert towards the end of Semester 2.
+Students in both Year 9 and 10 will have opportunity to perform in a twilight concert at the end of the year.

 Year 10 students also have the opportunity to work with a local composer when composing a piece for an instrument and/or writing songs.

 To complement and support the practical components of the course, it is strongly recommended that students undertake individual tuition on their chosen instrument or voice and participate in one or more of the many co-curricular ensembles.